Hudson City Bancorp (NYSE:HCBK) has become an icon of traditionally run, prime-only, safe and sound regional banks.

 Some time ago I took exception with the PR that Hudson City was spinning as it’s CEO, Ronald Hermance, appeared on a multitude of business and non-business media (Mad Money, CNBC, Bloomberg, Barron’s… even NPR) speaking of the merits of his banks “old fashioned” sound traditional lending practices which included never making subprime loans or other toxic affordability products.

-Of course, Hermance downplayed his banks non-performing loan ratio which as of Q4 2010 stands at a not-so-respectful 2.64% of total loans, preferring instead to project the picture of a safe bank with only high quality loans and growing deposits.
+Of course, Hermance downplayed his banks non-performing loan ratio which as of Q2 2011 stands at a not-so-respectful 3.01% of total loans with $914.2 million in delinquent loans, preferring instead to project the picture of a safe bank with only high quality loans and growing deposits.

 While Hermance was making the rounds of media outlets and dropping talking points his banks big mortgages were going bad at a progressively higher rates.

-Although it is true that Hudson City did not participate in subprime lending, the bank originated jumbo loans in a market (primarily the New York, New Jersey metro area) that was as overheated as any during the housing boom.
+Today, it seems clear that the housing decline did not skip Hudson City Bancorp and although it is true that they did not participate in subprime lending, the bank originated jumbo loans in a market (primarily the New York, New Jersey metro area) that was as overheated as any during the housing boom.